fyngyrz/soyacro/README.md

 follow the formatting shown: a newline, a `|` \(pipe character\), and a signature.
 Signatures can be more than one line; just don't use the pipe on the 2nd and following lines for that particular signature.
-The pipe marks the _beginning_ of a signature.
+The pipe marks the _beginning_ of the next signature.

 Simply placing `{sig}` at the end of your message will generate a random signature from that list every time you hit `[Submit]` on